laurabow/placeholder-p1/README.md

 ```

 ## Change Log
  Use this section to document what changes were made and the reasoning behind those changes.
+ Switched API from spoontacular to the mealdb (spoontacular costs money now)